Happenin'

 Pain Points

-• She is ovewhelmed with the number of events to choose from
+• Overwhelmed by the number of events nearby

-• Her school schedule makes it hard to plan things regularly
+• Schedule makes it hard to plan things regularly

-• She loses motivation when she fails to find events she enjoys
+• Loses motivation when she fails to find events she enjoys

 Jennie